KanadeM/KanadeM.github.io/_posts/Java/2022-02-01-01 Spring Security 00.md

 ```

-The above configuration will secure all HTTP endpoints except those under `/public/**`.
-It enables form-based login for all users.
+The above configuration will secure all HTTP endpoints except static resources.
+It enables form-based login and register for all users.

 ## Conclusion